 If you have done neither in the past, Mantaray Island Resort has a beautiful house reef where you can practice swimming and snorkeling.

 Can I snorkel with the manta rays on my own?

 Even if you are an experienced swimmer you also cannot swim to the channel on your own to search for the mantas.
 The currents are strong and you can get tired easily.
-On top of that, it a protected area and visiting without a guide is not permitted.
+On top of that, it is a protected area, and visiting without a guide is not permitted.
 For your safety, do not swim with the mantas on your own.

 Can you touch the manta rays?

 There is absolutely no reason for you to touch a manta ray or any wildlife creature.
 Touching the manta rays can scare them away and can cause stress to the animal.
 You must absolutely not pet or attempt to ride a manta ray no matter how close it gets to you.

 Manta rays have a mucus coating on their skin that and your human touch can cause bacteria infiltration and infection.

 Is it dangerous to swim with manta rays?